nrp1284/Amazon_Vine_Analysis/README.md

 ##  Amazon_Vine_Analysis by Nayan Patel(PM)

-## Project Owner: Jennifer
+# Project Owner: Jennifer

-## Project Sponser : SellBy stakeholders.
+# Project Sponser : SellBy stakeholders.

-## Project Purpose : analyzing Amazon reviews
+# Project Purpose : analyzing Amazon reviews

-## Project Purpose:
+# Project Purpose:

 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

-So,  analyzing Amazon reviews written by members of the paid Amazon Vine program cna help find summary analysis
+So,  analyzing Amazon reviews written by members of the paid Amazon Vine program can help find summary analysis

 ## Resurces: